troymjose/pyaiagent/README.md

-# pyaiagent
+# PyAiAgent

-A lightweight, high-performance framework for building OpenAI-powered agents in Python.
+PyAiAgent is a modern, fast (high-performance), async framework for building AI agents with pythonic code.

 ```python
 from pyaiagent import OpenAIAgent